 Scoping Category Scenario features OEM Status Active or Inactive?
 Manufacturing Status Ongoing or discontinued?
 Sourcing Single-sourced or multi-sourced?
 IP Acquisition Requirements What are some needs/requirements that the IP acquisition strategy must fulfill?
-Mission Status and Criticality What are the timeline and criticality of the mission?
+Mission Status and Criticality on Status and Criticality What are the timeline and criticality of the mission?
 AM Capability Location In-theatre or Out-of-theatre?
 IP Rights Status What parts, processes, and tools are protected by IP, and who owns the rights?